-She is certified in a myofascial technique for deep tissue work and the Active Release Technique therapy.
+She is certified in a myofascial technique for deep tissue work as well as Chinese Cupping Therapy.

 In her spare time she enjoys cooking different varieties of food, painting, sketching, crocheting, and doing anything artistic.
 She also loves spending time with her family and friends.
 To keep fit, mobile, and to constantly challenge herself she enjoys hiking, kayaking and traveling.
 Her personal goals are to keep learning, moving forward day by day, and to bring a little more joy and energy into everything that she does.
 Through massage therapy she hopes to share her experience and positivity in any way she can.